nifemi-cd/fs_distributed_system_1/README.md

-# fs_distributed_system_1
+# TerminalVault

 ## Overview
-TreeDrive is a simple client-server file sharing system that allows multiple users to upload, download, list, and delete files on a central server.
+TerminalVault is a simple client-server file sharing system that allows multiple users to upload, download, list, and delete files on a central server.
 The system is implemented in Python and supports concurrent client connections.

 ---